hungsu/digital_garden/src/site/notes/Slow news movement.md

 # Slow Media

 Media that focuses on longtermism, accuracy and relevance, at the expense of response time.
 May publish as often as once a week, or as slowly as once a year.
-Some may consider slow media to be the bridge between articles and books.
+Some may consider slow media to be the bridge between articles and [[Private/book\|books]].

 ## Why read slow media?
 Isn't being up-to-date the point?